-NCSE’s policy work is motivated by the belief that environmental decisions will be more robust if science is effectively connected to the decision-making process and scientists are engaged participants.
-We are committed to working with all levels of government and are particularly dedicated to a non-partisan approach to support environmental decision-making.
+The NCSE policy work is motivated by the belief that environmental decisions will be more robust if science is effectively connected to the decision-making process and scientists are engaged participants.
+We are committed to working with all levels of government and are particularly dedicated to a nonpartisan approach to support environmental decision-making.

-Connect NCSE members with opportunities to engage with, influence, and collaborate with local, state, and federal decision-makers
+Connect NCSE Member Institutions with opportunities to engage with, influence, and collaborate with local, state, and federal decision-makers.

-Provide opportunities for NCSE members to develop specific skills for science policy communication and engagement
+Provide opportunities for NCSE Member Institutions to develop specific skills for science-policy communication and engagement.

-Keep NCSE members informed on policy context relevant for environmental science through our monthly policy news brief, NCSE Policy Pathways
+Keep NCSE Member Institutions informed on policy context relevant for environmental science through our electronic publication, NCSE Pathways.

 Government Policy Engagement

 NCSE is accelerating its work with government to leverage leadership, research, economic development opportunities (that include workforce training), and sustainable development.
-Specifically, NCSE connects its members with opportunities to engage with, influence, and collaborate with local and state decision-makers.
+Specifically, NCSE connects its Member Institutions with opportunities to engage with, influence, and collaborate with local and state decision-makers.

 Federal Government Engagement

-Academic-Federal Dialogue convenes academics and policy representatives from environmental programs.
-It provides an opportunity for academic leaders to hear perspectives from Congress and the science policy community.
+Academic-Federal Dialogue (AFD) convenes academics and policy representatives from environmental programs.
+It provides an opportunity for academic leaders to hear perspectives from Congress and the science-policy community.
 The AFD offers direct interaction with federal agencies such as DOE, NSF, NASA, EPA, USDA, Forest Service, NOAA, and NIEHS on program priorities and funding opportunities.
-Find out more.

 State Government Engagement

-Governors' Accord for a New Energy Future is a bipartisan initiative that helps states capture clean energy opportunities across the country and tackle growing energy challenges.
+Governors' Accord for a New Energy Future is a bipartisan initiative that help states capture clean energy opportunities across the country and tackle growing energy challenges.
 States involved in the Accord will:

 Diversify energy generation and expand clean energy sources